+In April 2025, PRISMA announced that in the future, \emph{'the European Commission is responsible for operating AggregateEU to ensure continuity of the demand aggregation and joint purchasing of gas while developing a permanent gas mechanism.'}

-Given the limited data availability, analyses and evaluations on the functioning and efficiency of the platform are lacking so far.
-Since we do not have access to auction results, our paper contributes to the ex-post evaluation of the policy by creating a stylized model that represents how the platform works.
+Given the limited data availability, analyses and evaluations of the platform's functioning and efficiency are currently lacking.
+Since we do not have access to auction results, our paper contributes to the ex-post evaluation of the policy by creating a stylised model that represents how the platform works.
 Based on the general observations made from the model and the formulation of the platform, we can identify the main advantages and disadvantages of the existing mechanism and potentially suggest adjustments.